mhariat/MicroNet/README.md

 - **Step 2: Pruning**

-The pruning method used in this part is inspired of this [paper](https://arxiv.org/abs/1905.05934) and based on the computation of a **Hessian matrix** and the study of its eigenvalues in order to find the best way to prune.
+The pruning method used in this part is inspired of this [paper](https://arxiv.org/abs/1905.05934) and based on the computation of a **hessian matrix** and the study of its **eigenvalues** in order to find the best way to prune.

 The pruning is done gradually with regular **fine-tuning** and **annealing** in between two pruning stages.
-During the annealing phase, the network is artificially increased.
+The annealing phase consists in slightly increasing the size of the network artificially.

-No sparsity is used during this part of the process.
+No sparsity is used during this step.
 Parameters are **effectively removed** of the network.

 At the end of this part we are able to get a network effectively **compressed at 92.81%** with **81.30% of accuracy**.